June 30, 2023 · Jeremy Razook

 If you’ve already verified your business’s website with Google Search Console, you may be able to verify your hotel instantly.
 Just make sure you’re using the same email account you used to verify your site with Google Search Console as your Google Business Profile.

 Once verified, you’ll also choose a primary category for your property.
 That could be Hotel, Resort, Bed & breakfast, etc. The category you select can influence the types of searches your hotel can appear for in the Google Hotel Pack.
 The Hotel Pack is a search feature that lists several hotels when someone makes a local search like “boutique hotels in san diego”, “pet friendly hotels in chattanooga”, or “hotels near me”.

 Important Note: A Google Business Profile typically sits to the right of the SERP on desktop, and below search ads on mobile.
 On Maps, it will display to the left on desktop and at the bottom on mobile.

 Update Your Knowledge Panel to Display Your Business’s Information

-You may have heard that your Google My Business listing is like the front door to your business.
+You may have heard that your Google Business Profile is like the front door to your business.

 That’s because it’s true.

-Your Google My Business listing acts as your virtual storefront, communicating important information to searchers, similar to what you may see in a physical storefront, so it can’t be stressed enough how important it is that this information is correct.
+A Google Business Profile acts as your virtual storefront and communicates important information to searchers, similar to what you may see in a physical storefront.
+It can’t be stressed enough how important it is that this information is correct.